Thursday, November 13, 2025

 Though we are mostly aware that technology moves on and lenses get better and better, as do cameras, we still want to believe in the magic being peddled.
 And this isn't just aimed at ancient and obsolete equipment but also a new gear.
 The gist of all this is the idea also of context.

-When I was a young photographer I happened to be on a beach in Mexico with a beautiful girl, dressed in next to nothing, striking an alluring pose in front of the most amazing sunset I have ever seen.
+When I was a young photographer I happened to be on a beach in Mexico with a beautiful girl who was dressed in next to nothing, striking an alluring pose in front of the most amazing sunset I have ever seen.
 Golden hour everywhere.
 Soft, billowing, cascading light.
 I took a photograph on slide film.
 The image was, to me, incredible.
 I praised the lens to the heavens though on some level I knew it was a huge confluence of things, all at just the right time, that made the shot work for me...spilling punctum everywhere.
 But I let everyone I knew hear about the magic of that lens.
 I took a photograph months later.
 It was on a job.
-I used the magic lens to photograph an unattractive scientist who was bored, boring, far too fat and we did this shoot in a florescent lit room decorated by mimeographed notices and dead houseplants.
+I used the magic lens to photograph an unattractive scientist who was bored, boring, far too fat, and we did this shoot in a florescent lit room decorated by mimeographed notices and dead houseplants.
 The lens was horrible.
 Who could work with such a lens?
 Why had I fooled myself so badly?
 I sold the "holy" lens a short time later.

 This is all to say that after hearing that X 50mm lens from the 1970s is one of the best 50mm lenses ever for the 1,001th time I decided never to believe the written word about magic lenses ever again.
 If the writer of an article, blog post, or memoir starts to rattle on about some mythic lens I want to see the proof.
 I want to see actual results.
 Not results 640 pixel on the wide side.
 Nope I want to see proof that makes me sit up and notice.
 8K or better.
 With a sworn statement promising that the image is right out of the camera; no clarity slider action, no complex sharpening, no multi-step color regeneration.